Lappila railway station: History

 When work on the Riihimäki–Saint Petersburg railway began in 1868, Lappila was one of the headquarters for workers along with Riihimäki.
 The nearby village of Tillola became site for the third field hospital founded for the railway workforce, after those in Oitti and Lahti.
 Industry began to settle in Lappila after the arrival of the railway; facilities founded include two sawmills (1897, 1908) as well as brick factories and a furniture workshop.
 After the last sawmill closed in 1959, Lappila's population number took a downturn after peaking in 1960 at over 700.
 Lappila was home to 283 inhabitants in 2018.

 On 18 October 1961, the Railway Administration made the decision to purchase a set of 800 concrete sleepers from abroad, the first of their kind in Finland; in July 1962, they were installed on the section of track between Lappila and Järvelä.
 The trials were successful, and on 12 June 1963, the first batch of concrete sleepers from Finnish manufacturers was ordered.

-Lappila became an unmanned station in 1976, its freight traffic services were discontinued in 1981, and its railyard was dismantled in 1987, making it a halt.
+Lappila became an unstaffed station in 1976, its freight traffic services were discontinued in 1981, and its railyard was dismantled in 1987, making it a halt.
 The Jutila crossover, located approximately 3 km to the west from Lappila, was opened on 1 July 1997.